cortexlabs/cortex/docs/workloads/dependencies/docker-images.md

 # Docker images

-You can build a custom Docker image for use in your APIs, e.g. to avoid installing dependencies during replica initialization or to have smaller images.
+You can build a custom Docker image for use in your APIs.
+Common reasons to do this are to avoid installing dependencies during replica initialization, to have smaller images, and/or to mirror images to your cloud's container registry (for speed and reliability).

 ## Create a Dockerfile